 If you plan to travel with children, look into whether or not the place you're renting with offers child safety seats.
 Most likely, you will end up having to bring your own from home.

-The chart below shows the vehicle rental agencies located in this general area.
+The chart below lists the rental agencies in the immediate vicinity of Jarabacoa.

 |(809) 574-6878||20 Calle Paseo de los Profesores - Jarabacoa|